 Pro: you are able to create your PDBs immediately via a single SQL command.
-You don’t need to mange any additional CDBs or PDBs in your environment.
+You don’t need to manage any additional CDBs or PDBs in your environment.

-Con: not really, it’s just the space needed for the unplugged PDB files, which should be quite small as the PDBs does not have any user data.
-In my case it’s less than 200MB per PDB.
+Con: not really, it’s just the space needed for the unplugged PDB files, which should be quite small as the PDBs do not have any user data.
+In my case, it’s less than 200MB per PDB.